 - Teach and talk about feelings and go over home rules frequently.

-- Encourage pretend play – you can provide items so your child takes different roles, for example playing a: parent, police officer, rescue worker, doctor, or a magician.
-Pretend play is great because it allows your child to learn to follow the rules of the role he plays.
+- Encourage pretend play.
+You can provide items so your child takes different roles, for example playing a parent, a police officer, a rescue worker, a doctor, or a magician.
+Pretend play is great because it allows your daughter to learn to follow the rules of the role she plays.

 - Play “stop and go” or “freeze” games, where your child starts and stops doing different actions as directed by the game’s “leader”.

 Overall, look for opportunities for your toddler to practice waiting and sharing.
-As your baby grows and develops more self-control, you will be able to set more limits.
-With patience and consistency, your little one will develop self-control – just remember to be patient and that nothing will work every time for a toddler, so keep adjusting your strategies!
+As your kid grows and develops more self-control, you will be able to set more limits.
+With patience and consistency, your little one will develop this ability, just remember to be patient and that nothing will work every time for a toddler, so keep adjusting your strategies!

-Here is an activity from Kinedu that works on self-control – it can help you get started!
+Here is an activity from Kinedu that works on self-control and that can help you get started!